Greenwolf/eslint-security-scanner-configs/README.md

 # eslint-scanner-configs
-Config files to turn ESLint into a mini Security Scanner for running static analysis on JavaScript to identify bugs and vulnerabilities.
+This project contains config files to turn ESLint into a mini Security Scanner for running static analysis on JavaScript to identify bugs and vulnerabilities.

 # Installation
 brew install npm